niloophr/mit-ai-journey/daily-logs/day14_log.md

   - Boolean logic & comparisons (and/or/not, ==, !=, in, is)

 ## Time Spent
-~85 minutes of solid work
+⏱️ ~85 minutes of solid work
-Tehran, Iran
+📍Tehran, Iran

 > Day 14 – Slow days build the foundation, strong days build the tower.
 > Chain is now **14 days strong and unbreakable**.